Spaghetti alle vongole – Clams spaghetti

 From Wikipedia, the free encyclopedia.

 Spaghetti alle vongole is a Neapolitan dish based on pasta and clams.
-Like many other traditional Neapolitan dishes, there are many versions of the same dish: red and white.
+Like many other traditional Neapolitan dishes, there are many versions: red and white.
 There is even a version without clams, which is nothing else than spaghetti Aglio e olio (garlic and oil), also called alla borbonica or spaghetti cu ‘e vongole fujute.

 Pasta with clams is also ubiquitous in Veneto, especially in the lagoon areas where lagoon clams are used, called caparossoli, or sea clams called bevarasse.
-Here as well, there is the version in white and the one with cherry tomatoes cultivated in the islands of the lagoon.
+Here as well, there is the version in white and the one with cherry tomatoes cultivated in the lagoon islands.

 Spaghetti alle vongole – Clams spaghetti is a Regional Recipe from Campania